Animal Farm

 0/5

-This film is an allegory and does not contain any scenes of a sexual nature or nudity.
+The story focuses on political allegory and does not contain any sexual content or nudity.

 Violence & Gore